friend1ws/EBCall/readMe.md

 	sh ebCall_v2.sh testdata/tumor.bam testdata/normal.bam testout testdata/list_normal_sample.txt

-Results is in the EBCall/testresult directory.
+Result is in the EBCall/testresult directory.
 It is recommended to open it using Excell on your PC.

 Copyright